maidsafe/temp_safe_network/safe-authd/README.md

 ### Restart

-We can also restart the SAFE Authenticator daemon (`safe-authd`) if it's already running, with the following command (on Windows make sure you the `safe-authd.exe` executable):
+We can also restart the SAFE Authenticator daemon (`safe-authd`) if it's already running, with the following command (on Windows make sure you use the `safe-authd.exe` executable):
 ```shell
 $ safe-authd restart
 Stopping SAFE Authenticator daemon (safe-authd)...